eehsiao/go-models/README.md

 // "user" : is real table name in the db SetDefaultModel((*User)(nil), "user")
 ```
-### Lib
-    lib.Iif : is a inline IF-ELSE logic
-    lib.Struct4Scan : transfer a object struct to poiter slces, that easy to scan the sql results.
-    lib.Struce4Query : transfer a struct to a string for sql select fields. ex "idx, name".
-    lib.Struce4QuerySlice : transfer a struct to a []string slice.
-    lib.Serialize : serialize a object to a json string.

 ### SqlBuilder
 sqlbuilder its recursive call function, that you can easy to build sql string